EitanBakirov/economics-data-science/README.md

 # Economics-Data-Science

-In this repository, we are creating a beginner's guide to web scraping and APIs for data science students.
+In this repository we are creating a beginner's guide to web scraping and APIs for data science students.

 - Web_Scraping_and_APIs.ipynb - main notebook